-Android being an open source, is locked down by the several carriers and OEMs.
-This is why you will see that the Android’s latest version is installed much later in the older devices when compared with the latest versions for iOS.
+Android being open-source, is locked down by the several carriers and OEMs.
+This is why you will see that Android’s latest version is installed much later in the older devices when compared with the latest versions for iOS.
 They are definitely working on this, and you will see that Android P’s adoption rate is definitely faster than the predecessors.
 However, it is yet to reach the level that iOS has attained.

 Owing to this difference, Android developers have to ensure that the apps work for the earlier OS versions too, which iOS developers don’t have to bother about.
 The iPhone users can automatically update their phones to the latest update, and start using the latest apps.
 The app development and release is faster for iOS as compared to Android, as a result.

 If you want a quick launch and make life easier for the developers, try going with iOS-first apps.

 Apple tends to handle fragmentation better when compared to Android.
 Yes, when it comes to compatibility, Android has to ensure that the apps work on the different versions of the operating system, along with the different devices and resolutions. iOS, on the other hand, are not bothered by this at all.
 The different devices and the structure are all compliant with each other.